Could negative screening carry hidden risk?

 Commenting on the growing importance of responsible investment across credit markets and some investor concerns it might impact fund performance, Hill adds: “Consideration of the governance risk and broader ESG and environmental and social risks is increasingly important in today’s market.

 “If you get the measurement of these risks right it can make a material difference to portfolio performance and risk mitigation.
 Responsible investment need not be detrimental to returns, though management of ESG risk remains an evolutionary process and always requires a careful approach.”

 Responsible investment related funds have seen exponential growth in recent months and fixed income markets are increasingly moving to embrace this approach through ‘green’ investment and other means.

-In just one move the Bank of England (BoE) this year announced plans to use £20bn of its corporate bond holdings to put more pressure on the companies it invests in to cut greenhouse gas emissions¹.
+In just one move the Bank of England (BoE) last year announced plans to use £20bn of its corporate bond holdings to put more pressure on the companies it invests in to cut greenhouse gas emissions¹.
 Against this backdrop, Hill anticipates significant growth in sterling denominated impact bond issuance.

 “We do expect the pace of sterling denominated impact bond issuance to accelerate further and this has been a trend over the past few years as the UK plays catch up with the euro market.
 Growth in this market is clear to see.
 In early 2019 less than one per cent of the sterling investment grade market was made up of green and other impact bonds.

 “In early 2020 there was just over one per cent and now that figure is closer to three per cent.
 We think the recent announcement by the BoE to reorient its corporate bond holdings on greener companies will only add further fuel to this trend,” he says.